Last Updated on November 6, 2021 by Toya

 Keto berry smoothie recipe

 Also, this mixed berry smoothie is naturally sweet thanks to the berries, with a dose of freshness and creaminess from the Greek yogurt.
 And like my refreshing keto lemonade, this is a great drink to enjoy on hot days.
+It’s also perfect for a simple keto breakfast without any eggs!

 Although this is a very simple smoothie, you cannot go wrong with this recipe.
 It has all you need – vitamins and minerals from the berries, protein from almond milk and Greek yogurt, and fibers from the fruits.